Takata Airbags Lawsuit

 Takata airbags use ammonium nitrate, a volatile chemical that can cause the airbag to explode, spraying metal shards into the car’s cabin.
 Drivers and passengers who have been cut by Takata airbags are filing lawsuits against Takata and automakers like Honda.

 Takata airbags can explode, spraying metal shards into the car’s cabin.

 Japanese auto safety parts manufacturer Takata is one of the world’s largest airbag suppliers.
-While airbags are designed to prevent injuries and fatalities, Takata’s have the dubious distinction of causing at least 16 deaths and more than 180 injuries worldwide.
+While airbags are designed to prevent injuries and fatalities, Takata’s have the dubious distinction of causing at least 17 deaths (11 in the U.S.) and more than 180 injuries worldwide.

 Tens of millions of U.S.-sold vehicles contain Takata airbags that are ticking time bombs, capable of exploding and sending metal shrapnel shooting into the cabin upon deployment.
 (Use the NHTSA’s VIN look-up tool to find out if your vehicle is involved in the Takata recall.)